Turkey's president calls bombings a terror attack

 Istanbul rocked by dual blasts

-Turkish President Recep Tayyip Erdogan, an ally to the United States in the fight against ISIS, spoke at a news conference after visiting hospital patients injured during the attack.
+Turkish President Recep Tayyip Erdogan, an ally to the United States in the fight against ISIS, spoke at a news conference after visiting a hospital to meet with those injured during the attacks.

 The Turkish prime minister’s office said a day of national mourning has been declared on Sunday, the state-run Anadolu news agency said.